 - Engaging in continuous improvement: Employees who actively seek out ways to improve workplace safety and provide feedback on safety practices, play a key role in continuously improving the organisation’s safety culture.

-The role of the directors
+The role of the directors in safety leadership

 Larger organisations have a board of directors, and the board of directors plays a critical role in ensuring the safety of an organisation.
 The board should focus on several key areas to fulfil its responsibility: